XeroAPI/Xero-CFML/README.md

 	<cfset sConsumerKey = "__PASTE_YOUR_CONSUMER_KEY__">

 Point your browser to example/private/index.cfm and click "Connect to Xero" to begin accessing API resources.
-Note: private applications connect to a single Xero organzation and therefore does not require the 3-legged oAuth flow.
+Note: private applications connect to a single Xero organzation and therefore do not require the 3-legged oAuth flow.

 ### Partner Application
 Partner applications are only available to those joining [Xero's Add-on Partner Program](http://developer.xero.com/partner/).

 After you've applied to join the Partner Program and validated your integration with Xero Developer Relations, build your integration as a Public Application.
 Public and Partner applications share all the same data endpoints.
-Public and Partner application access tokens both expire after 30 minutes, but Partner applications can be refresh access tokens when they expire.
+Public and Partner application access tokens both expire after 30 minutes, but Partner applications can refresh access tokens when they expire.

 Once your integration is complete, schedule a time with Xero Developer Relations to review your integration and upgrade your Public application to a Partner Application.

 #### Generate Public/Private Key
 A [public/private key pair](http://developer.xero.com/documentation/advanced-docs/public-private-keypair/) is required to sign your RSA-SHA1 oAuth requests.
 Upload the public key when you upgrade to a Partner application.
 Store the private key on your server.
-To keep things simple, place the private key in the /example/private/cert directory.
+To keep things simple, place the private key in the /example/partner/cert directory.
 In a production environment, you will store this key outside the webroot for security reasons.

 The basics command line steps to generate a public and private key using OpenSSL are as follows: